QilongZhang/srswiki/v2_EN_DeliveryHLS.md

 ## HLS and Transcode

-User can use transcode to ensure the video codec is h.264 and audio codec is aac, because h.264+aac is required by HLS.
+User can use transcode to ensure the video codec is h.264 and audio codec is aac/mp3, because h.264+aac/mp3 is required by HLS.

 The below transcode config set the [gop](http://ffmpeg.org/ffmpeg-codecs.html#Options-7) to keep ts duration small:
 ```bash